intuition-dev/INTUITION2/PER/docs/setup.md

 Right click on the CA connection to SSH.

-3. SSH to the admin/build machine and install nodejs, sshfs and nbake.
+3. SSH to the admin/build machine and install nodejs, sshfs and nBake.
 With this, you have a a cloud development environment where you can run node and other utils, for a bespoke Meta admin/build or other services that you can't run purely client side.

    > To do this in Codeanywhere, rightclick on the created connection ('meta1') to open an SSH Terminal.
 You should be able to cut and paste into SSH: